Sampling Electronic Fock States using Determinant Quantum Monte Carlo: Results

 Leveraging the capability to select specific ensembles, the simulated results of FDQMC can be benchmarked against the quantum gas microscope experiments in Ref.~\onlinecite{mazurenko2017cold}.
 Figure\,\ref{fig:twoPointCorr}\textbf{a} shows the distributions of staggered magnetization at half-filling, defined as

-The simulated distributions are statistically derived from $\sim 4\times 10^6$ snapshots sampled by FDQMC, while the experimental results are obtained using $\sim$ 250 snapshots via quantum gas microscope\,\cite{mazurenko2017cold}.
+The simulated distributions are statistically derived from $\sim 4\times 10^6$ Fock-state samples by FDQMC, while the experimental results are obtained using $\sim$ 250 snapshots via quantum gas microscope\,\cite{mazurenko2017cold}.
 Here, $S_{\vv i}^{\rm z} = ({n}_{\vv i\uparrow} - {n}_{\vv i\downarrow})/2$ represents the $z$-component of the spin at site $\vv i$, $N$ denotes the total number of sites, and the Hubbard interaction is set to $U = 7.2\,t$ in align with experiments.
 We select an $8\times10$ periodic square lattice and employ the canonical ensemble to compare with the experimental results measured within a circular central region containing approximately 80 sites.
 At high temperatures, the simulated $M^{\rm (st)}_z$ closely aligns with the distribution obtained from experiments, appearing as a Gaussian envelope center at zero with spin symmetry.
-As the temperature falls below the spin-exchange energy $J\sim 0.55\,t$, the distribution noticeably broadens due to quantum fluctuations.
+As the temperature falls below the spin-exchange energy $J\sim 0.55\,t$, the distribution noticeably broadens due to quantum fluctuations driven by antiferromagnetic (AFM) correlations \cite{humeniuk2017full}.
 These fluctuations are reflected numerically by more distinct Fock-state configurations within the same sample volume.
 Therefore, the experimental distribution starts to deviate from a smooth and symmetric distribution, constrained by its 250 snapshots.
 In contrast, the distribution obtained by FDQMC can reach exact solutions with minimal statistical error, benefiting from the extensive sample volume ($\sim 4\times 10^6$).
+For a detailed comparisons, please refer to Supplementary Note 1.

 When a single hole is introduced into the AFM background, it can influence magnetization\,\cite{sachdev1989hole,martinez1991spin, dagotto1992static, bala1995spin}.
 Here, we examine a single-hole-doped Hubbard model with $U = 8t$ on a $6\times6$ periodic square lattice.
 Given the odd number of electrons with the presence of a single hole, we opt for the spin-selected and non-doublon ensembles and set the total spin to be $1/2$.
 With this selected orientation, the magnon dressing of the spin polaron can be visualized through the (connected) spin-hole correlation\,\cite{blomquist2020unbiased,koepsell2019imaging}